 |NURS 6573||Nursing Research Proposal Development||3|

 |NURS 6613||Introduction to Clinical Investigation in Nursing||3|

 |NURS 6623||Systematic Inquiry in Nursing||3|

 Required by the Graduate School, Research Tools are courses designed to enhance the student's knowledge, skills, abilities, and access to instruments that facilitate the research process.
 Required research and tools include: One Research Tool required of all PhD Nursing Science students is the completion of six semester credit hours of graduate level statistics.
-Second Research Tool requires completion of 6 semester credit hours; Literature Review course and Measurement course.
+The second Research Tool requires completion of the 3 semester credit hour Exploring Scientific Literature course and the 3 semester credit hour Measurement & Instrumentation course.

-Elective courses require six semester credit hours to supplement student learning in areas of research topic, methods, or professional issues.
-Elective courses may be taken in departments other than the College of Nursing.
+One three semester credit elective course is required to supplement student learning in areas of research topic, methods, or professional issues.
+The elective courses may be taken in departments other than the College of Nursing.

-Grade of B or better is required in all Ph.D. coursework.
-A student who has earned a grade of less than B (C, D, F, or WF) in two Ph.D. courses at the graduate level or who has earned a grade of less than B (C, D, F, or WF) twice in the same graduate level course will be removed from the nursing program.
+Grade of B or higher is required in all Ph.D. coursework.
+A student who has earned a grade of less than B (C, D, or F) in two Ph.D. courses at the graduate level or who has earned a grade of less than B (C, D, or F) twice in the same graduate-level course will be removed from the nursing program.
 For the purpose of removal from the nursing program, a grade of less than B is counted as a grade of less than ‘B’ even if the course has been successfully repeated.

 Oral, over the completed dissertation.